 As you may imagine, finding this type of evidence can be incredibly difficult.
 One of the most difficult parts about proving negligence in a nursing home abuse, neglect, or wrongful death case is the fact that family members and loved ones can’t spend all their time with the elderly resident.
 Proving negligent behavior sometimes requires an eyewitness, a resident’s medical records, or even video surveillance footage if the long term care facility has any.

 It’s often difficult to separate the line between natural causes and any negligence-related symptoms that may have led to your loved one’s death.
 You will likely need a promise of expert testimony as well as a statement from your loved one’s doctor before the case can be opened.
 With a skilled and experienced lawyer on your side and medical expertise, justice can be obtained.

 When a nursing home wrongful death case is successful, it not only enables your family to have an easier time recovering from the loss of a loved one, but it also forces the nursing home or facility to take better care of its residents.
 By hiring extra staff members or nurses, training employees better, and keeping a closer eye on residents and employees alike, Kentucky nursing homes can keep our loved ones safe and healthy.

-If you have any questions or would like an opinion on whether or not you have a possible claim on your hands, don’t hesitate to contact Todd W. Burris, Lexington, KY personal injury lawyer, today.
+If you have any questions or would like an opinion on whether or not you have a possible claim on your hands, don’t hesitate to contact Todd W. Burris, Lexington nursing home abuse lawyer, today.
 At the Law Office of Todd W. Burris, we can provide you with a no-obligation case consultation and tell you if filing a nursing home wrongful death claim is in your best interest.